Penny Jones makes history as Vicksburg Police Department’s first woman chief of police

-Alcornite women are dominating in their respective fields, which for the most part, is male-dominated.
+Alcornite women are dominating in their respective fields, which for the most part, are male-dominated.
 Penny Jones ’16, ’19, former deputy chief for the Vicksburg Police Department (VPD), is the latest example of an Alcorn alumna to achieve excellence in her field while breaking barriers.

 The Vicksburg Board of Mayor and Aldermen named Jones the first woman chief of police in the department’s history Tuesday, July 6, during a Swearing-In Ceremony at the Vicksburg Auditorium.